dragonflyoss/console/CONTRIBUTING.md

  ![](/docs/images/contributing/postman-change-path.png)

    **Step 5:** If no request has been sent, an instance needs to be created.

 ![](/docs/images/contributing/postman-add-example.png)

-   **Step 6:**.
-Modify the name such as signup, modify the response message, and Save Example.
+   **Step 6:** Modify the name such as signup, modify the response message, and save example.

 ![](/docs/images/contributing/postman-chang-mock-path.png)